9th Judicial Circuit Court

 Personal Protection Orders

 A personal protection order (PPO) is an order from the court that restrains a named individual from certain actions.
-A petition must be filed with the Circuit Court Trial Division - Civil.
+A petition must be filed with the Circuit Court Trial Division.
 A PPO is effective when signed by the judge and is enforceable anywhere in the United States by any law enforcement agency until the expiration date which is included in the order.
 A PPO takes precedence over any existing custody or parenting time order until the PPO expires, or is amended or terminated.

-The Court's PPO Coordinator is available at the Crosstown Center to conduct interviews with and assist petitioners seeking personal protection orders.
+The Court's PPO Coordinator is available at the Judge Charles A. Pratt Justice Center to conduct interviews with and assist petitioners seeking personal protection orders.
 The PPO Coordinator interviews petitioners to assess their needs, assists with processing paperwork, and will oftentimes refer petitioners to local agencies for assistance.

 PPO intake interviews are conducted on an appointment basis and are available Monday through Friday at: